Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Life Cycle

-Fowler's ToadMale Fowler's toads migrates to breeding grounds from March to June and then call out to the females.
+Fowler's ToadMale Fowler's toads migrate to their breeding grounds from March to June.
+Once they reach the breeding grounds, they call out to the females.
 They breed in shallow water in ponds, lakes, or marshes.
-The female lays a string of egg.
-There may be as many as 10,000 eggs in a string, although most strings have about 5,000 eggs!
+The female lays a string of eggs.
+There can be as many as 10,000 eggs in a string, although most strings have about 5,000 eggs.
 The male then fertilizes the eggs by discharging fluid with sperm in it onto the eggs.
 The eggs are attached to vegetation in the shallow water.
-The tadpoles hatch in about a week and become toads in about a few months.
+The tadpoles hatch in about a week and become toads in a few months.
 They reach breeding age when they are two years old.
-They have a lifespan of around five years.
+Fowler's toad has a life span of around 5 years.

 Behavior